-- maintain existing concessionary travel and assisted door to door transport schemes.
+- working with London boroughs to maintain existing concessionary travel and assisted door to door transport schemes.
 This includes free 24 hour travel for the over 60s, the disabled, armed forces personnel in uniform and eligible war veterans and protecting the Taxicard and Dial a Ride schemes.
-Discounts on travelcards are also available for apprentices; - increasing capacity on the London Underground and working to complete the Elizabeth line (formerly Crossrail), the Northern line extension to Battersea Power station and the Overground extension to Barking Riverside as soon as possible.
-The Mayor will also maintain the Night Tube and Night Overground services; - investing £2.3 billion in Healthy Streets by 2024 to fund projects to enable more walking and cycling across London.
-The Mayor will also introduce the Ultra Low Emission Zone in central London to tackle local air pollution; - making public transport more accessible for everyone.
-Step-free access is planned to be introduced at a further 15 suburban tube stations by Spring 2020.
-All new Elizabeth line stations will be step free; and - funding projects to bring Londoners together, promote arts and culture, help tackle inequality, improve the environment, and boost London's economy.
+Discounts on travelcards are also available for apprentices - increasing capacity on the London Underground, commencing the operation of Elizabeth line (formerly Crossrail) through central London by the end of 2018 and his introduction of the Night Tube and Night Overground services - making public transport more accessible for everyone.
+Step-free access is planned to be introduced at five more London Underground stations in 2018-19 and funding has been secured for a further 13.
+All Elizabeth line stations will also be step free and funding projects to bring Londoners together, promote arts and culture, help tackle inequality, improve the environment, and boost London's economy.